-3 shooting victims at Belltown club caught in feud between gangs, police say
+Gang feud blamed in Crocodile club shooting that hurt 3 bystanders, police say

 Police do not know what prompted the dispute, he said.

-Seattle police, including the homicide, robbery and intelligence units, are participating in the investigation into the spate of shootings, along with South King County police agencies and the FBI and federal Bureau of Alcohol, Firearms, Tobacco and Explosives, Merner said.
+Seattle police, including the homicide, robbery and intelligence units, are participating in the investigation into the spate of shootings, along with South King County police agencies and the FBI and federal Bureau of Alcohol, Tobacco, Firearms and Explosives, Merner said.

 Numerous shots have been fired, targeting houses and cars, he said.

-Some arrests have been made on warrants, but police are looking for perpetrators, he said.
+Some arrests have been made on warrants in connection with the shootings, but police are looking for perpetrators, he said.

+The shooting at the Crocodile appears to have targeted people who were at the show, and does not indicate the violence is spreading geographically, Merner said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.